mkavana/docs/_posts/09-branches/2020-06-05-push-files.md

 You have pushed modified course files from your computer to GitHub using VSC successfully.

-## Topic 2: Address Git push-related errors {#topic2}
+## Address Git push-related errors {#push-errors}

 The following are common errors that can occur when you push files to GitHub.
 You *must* address these errors to run the `git push` command successfully.

 ### Error: your file changes do not appear on GitHub

 If your file changes are not present on GitHub, check that you staged, committed and pushed your file changes correctly.
-Repeat the Git commands from the previous [Topic 1: Stage, commit and push your files to GitHub](#topic1), if necessary.
+Repeat the Git commands from the previous [Stage, commit and push your files to GitHub](#stage-and-push), if necessary.

 ### Error: no upstream branch